Links (external links open in a new window)

 Designer: To be appraised.

-Other versions: Produced in several colours, also made as a table lamp and chandelier.
+Other versions: This Fase black & white floor lamp was produced in several colours.
+It was also made as a table lamp and as a chandelier.

 The Fase company was founded by self-made man Pedro Martin and designer Luis Pérez de la Oliva in 1964, some sources say 1966.
 The Boomerang lamp was one of their first designs.
 Initially they sold their self-produced lamps to the markets in and around the capital Madrid before successfully opening a factory in Torrejón de Ardoz on the outskirts of the city.